 Legal basis for processing personal information

-Under European Union data protection law, our legal basis for collecting and using the personal information described above will depend on the personal information concerned and the specific context in which we collect it.
+Under United Kingdom and European Union data protection laws, our legal basis for collecting and using the personal information described above will depend on the personal information concerned and the specific context in which we collect it.

 However, we will normally collect personal information from you and process it only: